PurpleCloud-MT/General/Solutions/defensive_handbook.md

 * After it is connected we can move into configuring the log collection and check if a NGINX custom table is already created

 ![](https://i.imgur.com/poEPjrF.png)
-* An table was already created beforehand and will be automatically populated with logs when there are new NGINX logs on the virtual machine.
-For reference we can check if the table exists
+* A table was already created beforehand and will be automatically populated with logs when there are new NGINX logs on the virtual machine.
+For reference, we can check if the table exists

 ![](https://i.imgur.com/fAXodXD.png)
 * In case it would not be created yet we could follow this reference: [2].
 For this we would need to upload a "example-access.log" which can be also found in the Github Repository under "defense_resouces" folder and proceed with further settings.
 This example file allows to correctly delimit individual events.
 * After some time, we can check the `Logs` in Sentinel and query our table to see the recent log events.
+You should change the time range to `Last 24 hours` or later to see some sample logs in case recent ones are not yet ingested.

 ![](https://i.imgur.com/4Az6LlJ.png)